UniDrive-WM: Unified Understanding, Planning and Generation World Model for Autonomous Driving: More Results

 We provide additional closed-loop multi-ability evaluation results on Bench2Drive in Tab.~\ref{tab:multi-ability}.
-Compared with baseline methods, our approach achieves stronger performance in Merging, Overtaking, Emergency Brake, and Traffic Sign abilities.
-These gains suggest that leveraging the VLM's reasoning capability together with future-image prediction improves overall multi-ability performance, including the mean score.
+Compared with baseline methods, our approach achieves stronger performance in Merging, Overtaking, Emergency Brake, and Traffic Sign tasks.
+These gains suggest that leveraging the VLM's reasoning capability together with future-image prediction improves overall multi-ability performance, as reflected in the higher mean score.